insooth/insooth.github.io/alternative-to-select-many-bitmask.md

 }
 ```

-We do little to the types (we cannot mix enumerations of different underlying type), thus caller side looks just a little bit better than before (old way of invocation is still possible):
+We do little to the types (i.e. caller cannot mix enumerations of different underlying type), thus caller side looks just a little bit better than before (old way of invocation is still possible):

 ```c++
 auto r = query(E::Alice | E::Bob);